neuroquery/pubget/README.md

 ## Step 4: vectorizing (computing TFIDF features)

-This step is executed by the `nqdc vectorize` command.
+This step is executed by the `pubget vectorize` command.

 Some large-scale meta-analysis methods such as [neurosynth](https://neurosynth.org/) and [neuroquery](https://neuroquery.org)